Danishsheik329/CarSales/README.md

 An interactive dashboard designed to analyze Year-To-Date (YTD) car sales across company, model, engine type, transmission, color, and body style—empowering business users with actionable insights into sales performance, revenue, and customer preferences.

 ### 2. Short Description / Purpose
-1–2 sentences explaining what the dashboard does and why it exists.

-Example:
-The Snowy Analytics Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over 499 ski resorts across 38 countries and 5 continents.
-The dashboard focuses on highlighting major ski resort features like summer skiing availability, night skiing, lift types, and slope difficulty.
-This tool is intended for use by tourism analysts, winter sports enthusiasts, travel companies, and data-driven strategists who seek to understand trends and characteristics of ski resorts globally.
+The Car Sales Analysis Dashboard is an interactive Power BI report that helps users explore and compare car sales based on company, model, engine type, transmission, color, and body style.
+The data was collected and prepared using SQL before being visualized in Power BI.
+The dashboard tracks Year-to-Date (YTD) and Month-to-Date (MTD) sales, revenue, and total cars sold, allowing users to compare current performance with last year.
+This tool helps sales teams, analysts, and car companies understand sales trends, revenue growth, and customer preferences for better business decisions.

 ### 3. Tech Stack
 List the key technologies used to build the dashboard.